 “When the researchers tallied the choices of all the participants, both healthy and intelligent-looking leaders were chosen more often.
 However, health cues were more clearly influential in choosing a leader than intelligence cues.
 In 69 percent of choices, participants favored more healthy-looking faces over less healthy-looking faces.
 The tendency to choose healthy faces was dominant regardless of the scenario presented.”

 What this research proves is something that great leaders have known for a long time, your appearance and how you take care of yourself, matters to other people.
 Your long-term effectiveness as a leader will definitely be a result of your words and actions, but when people choose how implicitly to trust you and whether or not to follow you right off the bat, your appearance matters a great deal.
-So the extra work you do weight training with a personal trainer on muscle building using weight training can make you more successful in life.
+Healthy and fit people are attractive and weight training is a great way to improve your health and fitness.